 - Intransitive phrasal verbs (= phrasal verbs which don’t need an object): 1) After a terrible start the team bounced back.
 2) Why don’t you come over?

 - Transitive phrasal verbs ( = phrasal verbs which must have an object) where the object can come in one or two positions: (1) between the verb and the particle(s): Kim had forgotten to put his watch on.
 (2) after the particle: Kim had forgotten to put on his watch.
-However, if the object is a pronoun (he, she, it, etc.), it must come between the verb and the particle: Kim had forgotten to put it on.
+However, if the object is a pronoun (him, her, it, etc.), it must come between the verb and the particle: Kim had forgotten to put it on.

 - Transitive phrasal verbs where the object must come between the verb and the particle: 1) We’re hoping the changes will help speed things up a bit.
 2) Graf’s natural athleticism set her apart from other tennis players.